Want to see the waterfalls in Tahiti? Let this post be your guide!

 Avoid visiting in heavy rain

-Try to avoid visiting waterfalls with difficult trails during the rain especially in heavy rain, as it can be dangerous and you could risk injury.
+Try to avoid visiting waterfalls with difficult trails during the rain especially in heavy rain, because it can be dangerous and you could risk injury.
 However, light rain is usually fine.

 Consider a guide for a safer experience